 Planning a festive trip to the theatre?
 There’s always plenty to see on the stage in London around this time of year: feel-good musicals, Christmas classics, ballets, comedy performances and more.
-Here we highlight the best shows to watch this Christmas, from an orchestra-led screening of Love Actually to a retelling of a Dickensian classic.
+Here we highlight the best shows to watch this Christmas, from an orchestra-led screening of The Holiday to a retelling of a Dickensian classic.

 Elf the Musical